EsamGhaleb/esamghaleb.github.io/_projects/MaTHiSiS.md

 <li>Developing a vision framework for recognizing basic emotions from facial expressions.</li>
 </ul></p>

 This video shows a presentation of the MaTHiSiS project, which was shown in the Bachelor Open Days (October 2017).
+The video includes my work, as well as the work of my colleagues in the RAI group.

 <p><iframe title="MaTHiSiS presentation October 2017" width="720" height="540" src="https://www.youtube.com/embed/TonwoAOb0cc?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
 <hr />